 Before Dad had met Mum he went to learn English at the Dandenong West Primary School as in the evenings they would have English classes.
 He did learn alot and he had this book that I now have that would help him practice.
 He loved going as it was a chance to meet new people.
 They would give each other advice too as everyone's experiences although similar, were very different.

 Dad and Mum had wanted me to go to the Dandenong Business College in Dandenong as High School and I didn't quite agree with each other.
 They knew how much I loved to talk to people so we thought I could maybe become a Secretary.
-So in November, 1985 I received my Secretarial Diploma and on that special night I wore my beautiful Mum's breathtaking Wedding dress and I was so proud to be wearing it.
-I'm just a little sad as Mum really wanted me to do my hair professionally, but I was so nervous and didn't want to.
+So in November, 1985 I received my Secretarial Diploma at the Pitrone's Ballroom in Sprigvale.
+On that special night, I wore my beautiful Mum's breathtaking Wedding dress and I was so proud to be wearing it.
+I'm just a little upset with myself as Mum really wanted me to do my hair professionally, but I was so nervous and I didn't want to.
 Mum fixed my hair the best she could and considering I was having a minor tantrum it turned out pretty good.
-I'm so glad that I have this memorable photo above as Mum said that her dress is now gone or so she says.
+I'm so glad that I have this memorable photo above as Mum said that her dress is now gone as one day when she went to look at it, she noticed it had become brittle and was crumbling in her hands.
+So sad as it was so beautiful.
+Mum must of had a hoop under the dress on her special day as she looked like a princess.